jwuphysics/jwuphysics.github.io/_posts/2025-04-26-lowering-the-barrier-for-writing.md

 These posts are fun but time consuming to write.
 Let's be honest: am I going to stay motivated and continue posting on my blog? **To sustain a habit of writing, I'll need to create an easier path for my future self.**

+## Introduction

+I've always got dozens of random ideas marinating in my head, and it's only after I start talking or writing about these ideas that they really come into fruition.
+Half of them are truly awful, by the way.
+Some of them I'm really proud of.
+But it's hard to know what's good and what's slop until I take the time to spell out and reorganize my thoughts.

+Writing is perfect for this.
+However, I mentioned that my previous blog-posting fell by the wayside because I got tired of maintaining my blog.
+It was also hard to even start writing, even when I had the time to do so, because I'd have to pivot my mental cycles toward starting a new blog post.
+By the time I had set up the boilerplate headers correctly, I'd have likely lost interest in writing.

 ## Making it easier to start new posts

-With that in mind, I decided to write a bash script that gets my boilerplate out of the way, and enables me to immediately write a post.
-I decided that I wanted it to take on this usage pattern:
+With that in mind, I decided to write a bash script that enables me to start writing immediately.
+I decided that the script should follow this usage pattern:
 ```sh
 ./start-blog-post.sh "Lowering the barrier to writing more frequently"
 ```

-and then it could write the "front matter" at the top of the blog post, which should look like this:
+and then it would create a new markdown file with a Jekyll style blog post, and pre-fill the "front matter" at the top of the blog post, which should look like this:

 ```yaml
 ---